Reduce Rendering Times in Premiere Pro

 Tip #18: Clear Media Cache

-Premiere Pro keeps your project information and components in its’ media cache to speed up your regular processes, and easily manage existing components in your projects.
-Every time you create a new project or work on an existing one, your cache will be fulfilled with your project items.
+Premiere Pro keeps your project information and components in its media cache to speed up your regular processes, and easily manage existing components in your projects.
+Every time you create a new project or work on an existing one, your cache will be filled with your project items.

 If your available space is not too much in your hardware, it will affect your rendering performance by blocking other hardware acceleration due to lack of memory.

 You can easily clear your Media Cache from Adobe Premiere Pro settings by following Edit > Preferences > Media Cache steps.
-If you have much available space in your computer, probably it won’t affect the overall performance too much, however, if you have the limited capacity it’s necessary for you.
+If you have much available space on your computer, probably it won’t affect the overall performance too much, however, if you have limited capacity it’s necessary for you.

 Clear Media Cache in Premiere Pro